intrinio/javascript-sdk/docs/SecurityApi.md

 var tag = "volume"; // String | An Intrinio data tag ID or code-name

 var opts = {
-  'type': null, // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical date on or before this date
+  'frequency': "daily", // String | Return historical data in the given frequency 'type': null, // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical date on or before this date